 Adams’s lawyers argued that John Crane engaged in intentional spoliation of evidence.
 The paperwork destroyed showed direct sales of asbestos materials to Mahrt Mill.
 A corporate representative admitted that the company destroyed a lot of sales records through 1985 when it stopped using asbestos.

 Lawsuits over Mesothelioma and Other Asbestos Illnesses

-Sometimes these cases cost the company a lot of money.
-For instance, a case was brought against John Crane in 2012 alleging that the company was liable for John Bristow’s mesothelioma.
-Although he did not work for John Crane, Bristow handled and used the company’s gaskets and seals for decades on the job.
-He died from mesothelioma, but his loved ones continued the case requesting compensation for their loss.
-A jury found that John Crane was in fact responsible for the man’s death and awarded the family over $9 million.
+- One case brought against John Crane in 2012 alleged the company was liable for John Bristow’s mesothelioma.
+Although Bristow did not work for John Crane, he used the company’s gaskets and seals at his job for decades.
+Bristow died from mesothelioma, but his loved ones continued the case, requesting compensation for their loss.
+A jury found John Crane responsible for the man’s death and awarded the family over $9 million.

-Another case against John Crane ended in a $2.4 million award to William Mansir, a U.S. Navy veteran.
-Mansir was diagnosed with mesothelioma in 2011.
-He had spent much of his career in the boiler rooms on Navy ships.
-He repaired and maintained boilers and their components, many of which came from John Crane and included asbestos in the materials.
+- Another case against John Crane ended in a $2.4 million award to William Mansir, a U.S. Navy veteran.
+In 2011, Mansir was diagnosed with mesothelioma.
+He had spent much of his career on Navy ships, maintaining and repairing boilers and their components.
+Many of these components included asbestos and were manufactured by John Crane.

-The John Crane Company is just one of many companies that have exposed workers and other people to asbestos.
-If you believe the products made by this company played a part in your asbestos illness, consult with an experienced lawyer to determine if you have a case and a valid claim.
+The John Crane Company is one of many companies that exposed workers and others to asbestos.
+If you believe the products made by this company played a part in your asbestos-related illness, consult with an experienced mesothelioma lawyer to determine if you have a valid claim.